 It is a very powerful database designed for unstructured data when we have a multi-coating application, and the changes are required so frequent in that case MongoDB development helps a lot to develop.

 The app’s performance is certainly the most important aspect one needs to evaluate when developing a mobile application.
 It is important for an Enterprise or a Startup to ensure smooth performance and lower page load times to keep engaging the target customers.

 In general terms, Latency means the delay in the data transmission between the sender and receiver.
-The data latency is a big problem in the mobile application, which can jeopardize the user experience and may hamper the reputation of the mobile application itself.
+Data latency is a big problem in mobile application, which can jeopardize the user experience and may hamper the reputation of the mobile application itself.

 Some databases have low latency level